It’s no secret that towns across Western Canada are changing.

 Well, the answer to these questions depends on how good those fritters really are.
 Odds are, if you love them, others will too.

 Well, we’ve made it.
 The end of the line for our Hometown Advantage series.
-If you’ve been along for the ride from the start, thanks for staying with us.
-If you’re just tuning in, you may want to start at the beginning.

 We hope that Hometown Advantage has you thinking about rural sustainability and how the coming wave of business transitions will impact communities across western Canada.